Certified vs. non-certified ecosystem restoration: Navigating the right choice for your company

 Let’s talk about the looks of a young forest

-A young forest doesn’t look like a forest… yet When you look at a freshly planted forest, you might expect to see tall trees, dense shade, a vibrant understory… But instead, you’re probably seeing something that feels a bit messy, too open, or even unfinished.
+When you look at a freshly planted forest, you might expect to see tall trees, dense shade, a vibrant understory… But instead, you’re probably seeing something that feels a bit messy, too open, or even unfinished.
 And that’s completely normal.
-What you’re actually seeing is nature […]

 Why we started in the Amazon